lextm/blog/_posts/2024/2024-6-22-brief-guide-to-windows-arm64-developers.md

 ---
 layout: post
 title: "Brief Guide to Windows ARM64 Developers"
-description: "A brief guide to Windows ARM64 developers, covering key aspects and considerations.
-Possibility to stay with x86/x64, ARM64 native development, specific notes to consider for web apps are all covered."
+description: "A comprehensive guide for Windows ARM64 developers, exploring key aspects and considerations.
+Learn about the possibility of staying with x86/x64 platforms, leveraging ARM64 native development for better performance and efficiency, and specific notes to consider for web apps.
+Discover how to run IIS or IIS Express on ARM64 devices and utilize out-of-band modules.
+Get insights on the ASP.NET Core module for IIS and IIS Express, and uncover the potential of Windows ARM64 for your development projects."
 tags: Windows IIS
 excerpt_separator: <!--more-->
 ---